rlucente-se-jboss/RFESummit2021/README.md

 * build two versions of a container app and push both to the local registry
 * create custom boot ISO with an embedded kickstart file and kernel boot parameters

+NB: If the `05-mkksiso.sh` script emits errors, simply rerun it.

 Once you've run the above scripts successfully, setup is complete.

 ## Demo